 To extend the test matrices to HEVC needs, the missing size-16 and size-32 matrices have been copied from size-8.

 Compared to JVET-O0223, a few errors have been fixed: wrong 4x4 matrices for JPEG-like and MPEG2-like QMs, and omitted chroma matrices for JPEG-like QMs.
-This leads to slightly different test results.
+This leads to slightly different test results (results with original test set are provided in JVET-P0110-testsetO0223.xls).

 VVC test set